 The two offending posts were: 'I hope you go under the ground you idiot.
 Damn you.
 You left me for this horse' and 'You married a horse you idiot'.

 The terrified pair spent 12 hours in a police station and were not offered any food and hardly any water.

-Welcome to life in an Islamist country.Share this post on social media:
+Welcome to life in an Islamist country.Share this post or leave a Facebook comment: